Off the air, Fox News stars blasted the election fraud claims they peddled

 Even so, top executives strategized about how to make it up to their viewers - among Trump's strongest supporters - after Fox News' election-night team correctly called the pivotal state of Arizona for Democratic nominee Joe Biden before other networks.
 A sense of desperation pervades the private notes from Fox's top stars, reflecting an obsession with collapsing ratings.

-"It's remarkable how weak ratings make... good journalists do bad things," Bill Sammon, at the time the network's Washington Managing Editor, privately wrote on Dec.
+"It's remarkable how weak ratings make... good journalists do bad things," Bill Sammon, at the time the network's Washington managing editor, privately wrote on Dec.
 2, 2020.
-Network executives above him stewed over the hit to Fox News' brand among its viewers, who strongly favored Trump.
+Network executives above him stewed over the hit to Fox News' brand among its viewers.
 Yet there was little apparent concern, other than some inquiries from Fox Corp founder Rupert Murdoch, over the journalistic values of fairness and accuracy.

 The audience started to erode severely that fall, starting on Election Night itself.
 Fox executives and stars equally obsessed over the threat posed by the smaller right-wing network Newsmax.
 Hannity texted Carlson and Ingraham that Fox's Arizona call "destroyed a brand that took 25 years to build and the damage is incalculable."
 Carlson shot back that it was "vandalism."
 Others hosts, including Dana Perino, were equally shocked.